Submit an Article

 Journal Description and Mission

 The Journal of Nursing Education publishes research and other scholarly works involving and influencing nursing education.
 Regular features include Major Articles, Research Briefs, Educational Innovations, and Syllabus Selections.
 The Journal focuses on aspects of nursing education related to undergraduate and graduate nursing programs.
 Staff development, continuing nursing education, client teaching, and clinical topics not related to teaching-learning in academic programs are more appropriate for other journals.
-The Journal adheres to the Uniform Requirements for Manuscripts Submitted to Biomedical Journals (2010) of the International Committee of Medical Journal Editors.
+The Journal adheres to the Recommendations for the Conduct, Reporting, Editing, and Publication of Scholarly Work in Medical Journals (2013) of the International Committee of Medical Journal Editors.

 Types of Manuscripts and Requirements

 - Fully documented reports of studies on nursing education.